Texas A&M stuns No. 15 Arkansas 82-64 to reach SEC final

 With three wins in three days over favored opponents, the eighth-seeded Aggies not only have landed an unlikely spot in the championship game of the SEC Tournament but almost certainly ensured their inclusion in the NCAA field of 68, too.

-The Aggies can earn the SEC’s automatic berth by beating No. 9 Tennessee on Sunday.
-But even with a loss in the final, they’re likely in – only weeks after looking like they had no shot.
+The Aggies can earn the SEC’s automatic berth by beating either fifth-ranked Kentucky or No. 9 Tennessee on Sunday.
+But even with a loss in the final, they’re likely in — only weeks after looking like they had no shot.

 “That’s not up to me.
 I just go out there, and I play my game.
 That’s up to the higher-ups,” leading scorer Quenton Jackson said after his 20-point performance helped the Aggies take down No. 15 Arkansas 82-64 in the semifinals on Saturday.
 “I try to make sure that me and my team are on the same page and we play as hard as we can every night.”